BP p.l.c.

 25 May 2022

-Their ask — BP requests that fast and medium cycle storage be excluded from mandatory filling requirements, arguing these facilities need flexibility to respond to market volatility.
+Message — BP requests that fast and medium cycle storage be excluded from mandatory filling requirements, arguing these facilities need flexibility to respond to market volatility.
 They want interventions to be time-limited and regularly reviewed, with realistic intermediate targets rather than ambitious filling profiles.123

-How it helps them — This would preserve the commercial value of BP's storage facilities and maintain flexibility.45
+Why — This would preserve the commercial value of BP's storage facilities and maintain flexibility.45

-Who loses — EU governments lose tools to ensure adequate winter gas reserves during supply crises.6
+Impact — EU governments lose tools to ensure adequate winter gas reserves during supply crises.6

 Meeting with Roxana Lesovici (Cabinet of Commissioner Adina Vălean), Walter Goetz (Cabinet of Commissioner Adina Vălean)